-Director Title Number of meetings attended/ Number of meetings held Board meeting General meeting Fung Siu To, Clement Chairman 4/4 1/1 Poon Jing Managing Director and Chief Executive 3/4 0/1 Poon Hai Executive Director 4/4 1/1 Poon Yeung, Roderick Executive Director 3/4 1/1 Lun Pui Kan Executive Director 4/4 1/1 Kwan Po Lam, Phileas Executive Director 4/4 1/1 Wong Chi Keung Independent Non-executive Director 4/4 1/1 Cheung Kwok Wah Independent Non-executive Director 4/4 1/1 Leung Wai Keung Independent Non-executive Director 4/4 1/1
+Number of meetings attended/ Number of meetings held Director Title Board meeting General meeting Fung Siu To, Clement Chairman 4/4 1/1 Poon Jing Managing Director and Chief Executive 1/4 0/1 Poon Hai Executive Director 4/4 1/1 Poon Yeung, Roderick Executive Director 4/4 0/1 Lun Pui Kan Executive Director 4/4 1/1 Kwan Po Lam, Phileas Executive Director 4/4 1/1 Wong Chi Keung Independent Non-executive Director 4/4 1/1 Cheung Kwok Wah Independent Non-executive Director 4/4 1/1 Leung Wai Keung Independent Non-executive Director 4/4 0/1

-BOARD DIVERSITY POLICY AND NOMINATION POLICY
+DIVERSITY POLICY AND NOMINATION POLICY

 The Company recognises and embraces the benefits of having a diverse Board to enhance the quality of its performance.
 The Company seeks to achieve Board diversity through the consideration of a number of factors and measurable criteria, including, but not limited to gender, age, cultural and education background, industry experience, qualifications, skills, knowledge, and professional ethics.
 Details of workforce by gender and age of the Group are set out in the section "Environmental, Social and Governance Report".

-The Group will strive to maintain gender diversity when recruiting and selecting key management and other personnel across the Group's operations.
+As at 31st March 2023, the gender ratio in the workforce (including senior management) of the Group was approximately 51% male and approximately 49% female.
+The Group will continue to strive to enhance gender diversity by taking gender diversity into consideration when recruiting and selecting key management and other personnel across the Group's operations such that there is a pipeline of female senior management and potential successors to the Board in the future.
 To enhance the gender diversity of the Board, the Company intends to appoint at least one female Director in accordance with the prescribed timeline under the Listing Rules.